shoeffner/mthesis/src/models_and_methods.md

 Finding the pupil centers in the eyes is done following @Timm2011, inspired by the success of @Hume2012.
 The algorithm they propose assumes that the iris, the colored part of the eye, is a dark circle on a bright background, the sclera, which implies that there is a strong gradient at its boundary.
-The gradient at the boundary has a direction towards the sclera.
+The gradient direction at the boundary points from darker to brighter areas, that is towards the sclera.
 To find the center, all points within the image of the cropped eye are assigned a value by a target function and the point with the maximum value is chosen as the pupil center.

-The pupil location $p \in \mathbb{N}^2$ can be found by solving [@Timm2011, adapted after @Hume2012]:
+The pupil location $p \in \mathbb{N}^2$ in \si{{pixels}} is found by solving [@Timm2011;
+adapted from @Hume2012]:
 \begin{align}
 p = \argmax_{\hat{p}} \left\{
     \frac{1}{N} \sum_{i=1}^{N} w_i \left(